awsdocs/aws-secrets-manager-docs/doc_source/reference_template_MariaDB_MultiUser.md

 import json
 import logging
 import os
-import pg
-import pgdb
+import pymysql

 logger = logging.getLogger()
 logger.setLevel(logging.INFO)

 def lambda_handler(event, context):
-    """Secrets Manager RDS PostgreSQL Handler
+    """Secrets Manager RDS MariaDB Handler

-    This handler uses the master-user rotation scheme to rotate an RDS PostgreSQL user credential.
+    This handler uses the master-user rotation scheme to rotate an RDS MariaDB user credential.
 During the first rotation, this scheme logs into the database as the master user, creates a new user (appending _clone to the username), and grants the new user all of the permissions from the user being rotated.
 Once the secret is in the state, every subsequent rotation simply creates a new secret with the AWSPREVIOUS user credentials, adds any missing permissions that are in the current